Sunday, June 16, 2013

 Instead of raising my fists to the air and loudly proclaiming to all who‘ll hear, “That’s not MY Superman!”
 I’d rather look at the resolution to the Zod battle in a cultural context, and what it says about Western society today.
 And no, I’m not about to make any longing statements about how far we’ve fallen as a society (although you could certainly make a case for that) - this is merely an observation of how the film rather succinctly captures our culture’s mindset at the present time.
 The scene plays out as such: after a lengthy brawl, Superman and Zod wind up in a train station, where Zod proceeds to use his heat vision to vaporize a family of four.
 Superman puts him in a headlock, momentarily preventing the beams from killing the family.
 But Zod won’t quit (he is in fact genetically engineered to never quit), and Superman can only hold his head in place for so long.
 With no other choice left to him, he snaps Zod’s neck - killing him to save the lives of the innocent.

 For many purists this will be a breaking point: although having done such before, one of the basic tenants of Superman is that he does not kill.
 He doesn’t have to: he has powers beyond those of mortal men, and thus can often solve dangerous situations without having to resort to lethal force.
 Of course, Zod isn’t a mortal man; he’s a Kryptonian, with all of Superman’s powers and none of his compassion for humanity.
 He is the foreign threat personified: a extremist so committed to his goal, he is willing to die and take the whole world with him.
 There is no bargaining or negotiating with him, leaving Superman with the only option available.
 This, the film tells us, is the only way the threat can be overcome.
 In years past Superman could have thought of another way, a better way - but now has no other choice but to kill his most extreme of enemies.
 And it’s not just the act of Superman killing Zod (he basically did as much in the old films), it’s how he does it: by brutally snapping his neck.
 It’s ugly and violent and shameful, and Superman - weeping afterwards in Lois Lane’s arms - knows it was the wrong thing to do.
 But it had to be done, the film tells us.
-The film presents a world not unlike our own, where horrid acts of violence have to be carried out in order to uphold peace and our livelihoods.
+The film presents a world not unlike our own, where horrid acts of violence are carried out in one part of the world in order to uphold peace in another part.

 In a way, it feels like a betrayal of the central character.
 The underlying theme of Superman refusing to kill is the idea that there is always another way; the idea that our imagination can lead us to bigger and better places.
 That same imagination does not always make it to the real world intact, and indeed may fail miserably when put into practice; Superman doesn’t exist in the real world, after all.
 But it’s the drive underneath - the yearning of imagining another way to solve our problems that is necessary to propelling us to whatever greatness we can achieve, and what ultimately makes the world a better place, however microscopically.
 The fact that even Superman can’t find another way means that 9/11 and the War on Terror and the recession and everything else have robbed us of our imagination.
 Our cultural fears have become so real and palpable, not even our greatest fictional hero can completely overcome them.